MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-integration-record-refactoring.md

 ---

-# How-to refactor use of integration records to system fields
+# How to refactor use of integration records to system fields

 In 2023 release wave 1 (version 22.0) Microsoft will remove legacy integration records code from Business Central.
 The obsoletion was announced in-product in version 15.0.
 We expect that most AppSource apps or per-tenant extensions for [!INCLUDE [prod_short](../includes/prod_short.md)] already use integration records based on [System Fields](devenv-table-system-fields.md).
 For those that don't, this article offers guidance for refactoring your code to use system fields rather than integration records.